ni/nimi-python/docs/nidigital/class.rst

-            :type offsets: list of float in seconds or datetime.timedelta
+            :type offsets: basic sequence of float in seconds or datetime.timedelta

 burst_pattern
 -------------